noah-finestone/Art-Portfolio-Website-/README.md

 # Art-Portfolio-Website-
-Created an artist portfolio website for a customer
+Created an artist portfolio website for a customer using CSS and HTML